scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 * Click on the **Delete** button to delete the NAT gateway.

-To remove the **Internet gateway** you can use the following steps.
+To remove the **Internet gateway**, you can use the following steps.
 * Open the Amazon [VPC](https://console.aws.amazon.com/vpc/) service
 * On the top-right of the navigation bar, select the AWS Region from the dropdown list.
 * In the navigation pane, Select **Internet Gateways**